The physical, psychological, social, musical and educational benefits of singing

 - Chorus America

-- Sydney De Haan Research Centre for Music, Arts and Health
+- Sidney De Haan Research Centre for Arts and Health

 Written by Professor Graham Welch.
 Graham holds the UCL Institute of Education Established Chair of Music Education and is also chair of SEMPRE (the Society for Education, Music and Psychology Research).
 His team undertook a major longitudinal research evaluation of Sing Up when it was first launched.